REAL Science Odyssey Biology 2 for High School

 - Having a basic understanding of the foundational fundamentals that underpin biology – that is not to say there are not some important side issues that are critical to learn – it just makes more sense to include those into a discussion focused on a conceptual understanding of the basics of biology

-The Specifics for Using REAL Science Odyssey Biology 2 for High School
+The Specifics for how to use Biology 2 for High School Students

 - Use “Show What You Know” problem sets as quizzes, and have students take tests that you grade